About tour

 The Jokulsarlon Glacier Lagoon and the Diamond Beach

 Jokulsarlon Glacier Lagoon is about a 46-minute drive from the Skaftafell Visitor Center.
 The drive takes you through exotic lava fields on both sides of the Ring Road.
 These alien landscapes were formed by volcanic activity and glacial movements.
-As you drive past Breidamerkurjokull glacier tongue, you’ll see huge icebergs floating on cerulean water.
+As you drive past Breidamerkurjökull glacier tongue, you’ll see huge icebergs floating on cerulean water.
 This is a sign that you are approaching the Jokulsarlon parking lot.

 Next to the lagoon is the black sand beach that we call the Diamond Beach.
 The name is a vivid depiction of the melting icebergs that are washed up onshore.
-In their stranded glamor, they continue to amaze people with their charming shades of blue.
+In their stunning glamor, they continue to amaze people with their charming shades of blue.
 There are glacier tours to Vatnajokull that depart from the lagoon’s parking lot as well.

 Höfn Village